 Plumbing autumnal associations can lead to strong names but sidestepping the obvious, as Snowdrift does with its wintry image, can often lead to more original names.

-Takeaway: A hard cider name relating to winter is a refreshing change from the many autumn-themed names.
+TIP: A hard cider name relating to winter is a refreshing change from the many autumn-themed names.
 As brand guru Marty Neumeier quipped: “when everybody zigs, zag”.

 STRONGBOW